nbos/nbos.github.io/posts/gauss.md

 }
 ```

+What's important here is that the `quantile` function maps onto the
+symbol space in amounts commensurate with the given cumulative
+probability $\in [0,1]$.
+Inaccuracy in this regard is not prohibitive
+for serialization, but will result in longer codes than necessary
+(assuming models are well fit to the data).

+It is assumed, however, that while a truncated distribution is not yet
+resolved, `quantile(0.5)` returns an index-remainder pair that is
+different than either `quantile(0.0)` (the lower-bound) or
+`quantile(1.0)` (the upper-bound), or the program will loop
+forever.
+This property can be called *progress*.

+### Gaussian Implementation

 The quantile function for Gaussians is continuous, one-to-one, monotone
 and has finite value everywhere except at $0 \mapsto -\infty$ and $1
 \mapsto \infty$.

 ![](res/gauss/cdfquantile.svg)

-For our application, what's important is that the `quantile` function
-maps onto the symbol space in amounts commensurate with the given
-cumulative probability $\in [0,1]$.
-Inaccuracy in this regard is not
-prohibitive for coding, but will result in longer codes than necessary
-(assuming models are well fit to the data).

-It is required, however, that while a truncated distribution is not yet
-resolved, `quantile(0.5)` returns an index-remainder pair that is
-different than either `quantile(0.0)` (the lower-bound) or
-`quantile(1.0)` (the upper-bound), or the program loops.

-### Tackling Numerical Instability
+Using this function to measure probability masses far in the tails (past
+$6\sigma$) is not possible as the cumulative probabilities approaching
+0.99999... overflow to 1.0.

-An easy measure to ensure progress might be to fall back to *linear*
+An easy fix to ensure progress might be to fall back to *linear*
 interpolation whenever the call to the quantile function runs out of
 precision, assuming local linearity.

-While this is a reasonable
-approximation in the central bulk of the distribution, it fails in the
+While this is a reasonable approximation in the central bulk of the
-tails.

-To see why, consider the PDF and its derivative:
+distribution, it fails in the tails.
+To see why, consider the PDF and
+its derivative:

 ![](res/gauss/pdfdiff.svg)

 While both flatten out at the tails, for any given interval in the
-tails, the relative difference becomes greater the further away you move
+tails, the *relative* difference becomes greater the further away you
-from the center.
-To see this, normalize the (absolute) derivative to the
+move from the center.
+To see this, normalize the (absolute) derivative
-value of the function:
+to the value of the function:

 ![](res/gauss/pdfdiffnorm.svg)